 Yes, the Parent Borrower needs to complete the PLUS Loan Authorization form.
-The authorization form is new for the 2016/2017 Academic Year and can be found on Morgan State University’s Financial Aid webpage or you can obtain a copy at the Morgan State University Loan Office.
+The authorization form can be found on Morgan State University’s Financial Aid webpage or you can obtain a copy at the Morgan State University Loan Office.

 8. What is the PLUS Authorization Form?